-If you’re going out for a winter ride, you’re going to get dirty - driving rain, slippery roads and poor visibility.
+If you’re going out for a ride when the weather is poor, you’re going to get dirty – driving rain, slippery roads and poor visibility.
 But rather than battling the grime, embrace it and improve your cycling skills with a little rough-stuff riding.
-The discipline of cyclocross racing is fast, fun and furious, and it'll make you a better rider, guaranteed.

 1. Cyclocross promotes silky smooth pedalling